Genetic drift

-Genetic drift, also known as allelic drift or the Wright effect, is the change in the frequency of an existing gene variant (allele) in a population due to random chance.
+Genetic drift, also known as random genetic drift, allelic drift or the Wright effect, is the change in the frequency of an existing gene variant (allele) in a population due to random chance.

 Genetic drift may cause gene variants to disappear completely and thereby reduce genetic variation.
 It can also cause initially rare alleles to become much more frequent and even fixed.

-When few copies of an allele exist, the effect of genetic drift is more notable, and when many copies exist, the effect is less notable.
+When few copies of an allele exist, the effect of genetic drift is more notable, and when many copies exist, the effect is less notable (due to the law of large numbers).
 In the middle of the 20th century, vigorous debates occurred over the relative importance of natural selection versus neutral processes, including genetic drift.
 Ronald Fisher, who explained natural selection using Mendelian genetics, held the view that genetic drift plays at most a minor role in evolution, and this remained the dominant view for several decades.
 In 1968, population geneticist Motoo Kimura rekindled the debate with his neutral theory of molecular evolution, which claims that most instances where a genetic change spreads across a population (although not necessarily changes in phenotypes) are caused by genetic drift acting on neutral mutations.
 In the 1990s, constructive neutral evolution was proposed which seeks to explain how complex systems emerge through neutral transitions.